Battle of Ayta ash-Sha'b: Continued street fighting

-The Hizbullah fighters generally fought from well-protected positions.
-A Hizbullah fighter told Lebanese daily as-Safir after the war how close the Israeli soldiers and Hizbullah guerrillas were, sometimes separated only by an alley or a destroyed house.
+The Hezbollah fighters generally fought from well-protected positions.
+A Hezbollah fighter told Lebanese daily as-Safir after the war how close the Israeli soldiers and Hezbollah guerrillas were, sometimes separated only by an alley or a destroyed house.
 The first time he saw Israeli soldiers he could not believe his eyes: "They were so close that sometimes our units would overlap theirs".
 The Israeli soldiers would advance into a neighborhood and seek cover in a building when exposed to fire.
 The fighters would then target the building with remote-controlled missiles or rocket-propelled grenades.
 Most of the casualties sustained by the IDF were caused by rockets or missiles.
 When Israeli forces retreated the fighters would generally take cover in tunnels or shelters to avoid the shelling or bombardment from the air that would usually follow.
 When the shelling stopped the fighters would emerge to face the expected Israeli advance.
-In one case, three Hizbullah fighters took cover in a shelter during an air raid.
+In one case, three Hezbollah fighters took cover in a shelter during an air raid.
 The shelter received a direct hit and collapsed, killing them.
 Their bodies could not be recovered for 10 days.
-Another Hizbullah fighter also became one of the first Lebanese killed by a drone strike during the war.
+Another Hezbollah fighter also became one of the first Lebanese killed by a drone strike during the war.

-In spite of the substantial losses, IDF officials denied that there was any intention of withdrawing from the village, without "a clear surrender" of Hizbullah, because it was major stronghold and considered a "symbol of the determination" of the movement.
-One soldier from the Carmeli brigade was killed and at least 19 were wounded in further heavy clashes in Ayta ash-Sha'b on 5 August.
-The losses precipitated a much criticized withdrawal of the reserve brigade from the village.
+In spite of the substantial losses, IDF officials denied that there was any intention of withdrawing from the village, without "a clear surrender" of Hezbollah, because it was major stronghold and considered a "symbol of the determination" of the movement.

+On 5 August, a soldier from the Carmeli brigade was killed and several others wounded by a missile.
+The Brigade commander then decided to withdraw, abandoning all the positions previously captured in the town by both the Carmeli Brigade and by the Paratroopers.
+He was heavily criticised for this decision after the war.

-On 6 August, the Defence Minister again expressed his dissatisfaction over the army's inability to conquer Ayta ash-Sha'b.
+On 6 August, the Defense Minister again expressed his dissatisfaction over the army's inability to conquer Ayta ash-Sha'b.
 The orders to the IDF to quickly occupy Ayta ash-Sha'b were repeated several times over the coming days.
 A negotiating team that had been sent to the town to negotiate a peaceful surrender of its defenders returned empty handed on 7 August.

+On 10 August, the IDF claimed to have killed three Hezbollah fighters in Ayta ash-Sha'b.